spnda/volvo_vida_db/README.md

 Currently, the script can only work with the top 3 levels, as higher levels only contain certain variations and combinations of the already specified data.

+Another option is to use `scripts/vin_decoder.py`, which takes a VIN string and decodes it.
+It will then print the relevant vehicle information including a list of all applicable vehicle profiles.

 ### Getting CAN parameters

 Using `scripts/get_ecu_parameters.py` you can get a CSV file for every ECU in the car as specified by the vehicle profile(s).